jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

 Currently `fcm` is approaching its 1.0 release, providing a stable API for development and we feel `fcm` is ready for wider usage in the scientific community.
-Internally we use `fcm` for EDA for data sets from HIV/AIDS, caner, and solid-organ transplantation studies.
+Internally we use `fcm` for EDA for data sets from HIV/AIDS, cancer, and solid-organ transplantation studies.
 In addition we have developed pipelines for batch analysis of large numbers of FCS files from the Duke Center for AIDS Research, External Quality Assurance Program Oversight Laboratory (EQAPOL),